 Arroyo-Correa, B., Bartomeus, I., Jordano, P., Cagua, E.F., Stouffer, D.B.
 (2025).
-Integrating intraspecific variation into population dynamics reveals how interacting species persist in mutualistic communities.
-In 2nd review.
-Preprint: https://doi.org/10.1101/2024.09.12.612448
+Bridging the gap between individual specialization and species persistence in mutualistic communities.
+Ecological Monographs, 95(3), e70031. https://doi.org/10.1002/ecm.70031

 Arroyo-Correa, B. (2025).
-Linking individual niches to the structure, functioning, and stability of mutualistic communities: insights from plant--pollinator assemblages.
+Linking individual niches to the structure, functioning, and stability of mutualistic communities: insights from plant–pollinator assemblages.
 PhD Thesis.
 Estación Biológica de Doñana and Universidad de Sevilla, Sevilla, Spain.

 Quintero, E., Arroyo-Correa, B., Isla, J., Rodríguez-Sánchez, F., Jordano, P. (2025).
 Downscaling mutualistic networks from species to individuals reveals consistent interaction niches and roles within plant populations.
-Proceedings of the National Academy of Sciences.
-In press. https://doi.org/10.1073/pnas.2402342122
+Proceedings of the National Academy of Sciences, 122(7), e2402342122. https://doi.org/10.1073/pnas.2402342122

 Villalva, P., Arroyo-Correa, B., Calvo, G., Homet, P., Isla, J., Mendoza, I., Moracho, E., Quintero, E., Rodríguez-Sánchez, F., Jordano, P. (2024).
 FRUGIVORY CAMTRAP: A dataset of plant–animal interactions recorded with camera traps.
 Ecology, 105(11), e4424. https://doi.org/10.1002/ecy.4424